 It’s official.
 After repeatedly saying that he will make NAFTA “a lot better” or scrap the deal, Donald Trump just officially informed Congress he plans to renegotiate this notoriously disastrous trade pact with Canada and Mexico.
 Of course, Trump hasn’t exactly been true to his word on much of anything.
 He uses grandiose proclamations about creating jobs and a new trade policy to distract Minnesotans from his daily disasters.
-And then he doesn’t deliver.

 The White House just gave Congress official notice of its intention to renegotiate the North American Free Trade Agreement (NAFTA) — and, already, corporations are trying dictate how NAFTA is rewritten, further padding their pockets at the expense of working families, public health and the environment.

 Last week, Republican legislative leadership slipped in bad language into the Judiciary/Public Safety Omnibus Bill, SF803, with no public testimony.
 This language would slam the door on immigrant Driver’s Licenses.
 It would prohibit the Commissioner of Public Safety from changing the rule – adopted under Gov. Pawlenty – that stripped the ability of immigrants to obtain driver’s licenses without regard to immigration status.
-Speaker Daudt was on the radio over the weekend saying they did this to clean up the REAL ID bill and clear it for passage this week.

 Provided by MN Fair Trade Coalition: A key theme throughout the 2016 election season was voter anger about U.S. trade policy failing them, including status-quo-trade deals negotiated to favor corporate interests ahead of working families.